awsdocs/aws-go-developer-guide/doc_source/s3-example-creating-buckets.rst

 ##################################

 .. meta::
-   :description: Use S3 code examples to create and use buckets in your own Go applications.
+   :description: Use code examples to create and use |S3| buckets in Go applications.
    :keywords: AWS SDK for Go examples, |S3|, create bucket, list buckets, add file to bucket

 The following examples use |sdk-go| functions to: